KoBeWi/Godot-Project-Builds/README.md

 Uploads files to Steam using Steam CMD.
 Just like GOG, the whole setup is inside configuration file (but here it's VDF).

 **Options**
-**VDF File:** The VDF file used for upload.
+- **VDF File:** The VDF file used for upload.
 Same as JSON in Upload GOG task.

+## Closing Words

+Project Builder evolved from build tools I created for Lumencraft.
+I wrote a small build system in Python, but eventually it got so many options that running from command line got annoying.
+From this experience I came up with a system where you can construct your various tasks from predefined building blocks, which are way easier to use.

+If you have ideas for more useful tasks, feel free to suggest them in the Issues page.

 ___
 You can find all my addons on my [profile page](https://github.com/KoBeWi).